-Stunning views of the Joriseen lakes, the Fluela Wisshorn and Jori Glacier await hikers climbing to the Jorifluelafurgga pass.
-Beyond the lakes basin the trail descends through the lovely, untamed Jori Valley, ringed by high peaks, with views extending up side valleys to Piz Linard and Verstanclahorn.
+Stunning views of the Joriseen lakes, the Fluela Wisshorn and Jori Glacier await hikers climbing to Jorifluelafurgga.
+From the pass the trail descends to a beautiful lake basin and then drops down the lovely, untamed Jori Valley, ringed by high peaks, to the Berghaus Vereina.

 - Distance: 6.0 miles (One Way)

 - Elevation Gain: 1,692-ft.

 Trail Description - Wagerhus - Jorifluelafurgga - Berghaus Vereina

 A stiff climb to the scenic Jorifluelafurgga, a saddle on the ridge to the south of the Jorihorn, is amply rewarded with wonderful views of the photogenic Joriseen lakes and the high peaks towering above the Jori Valley and its tributary glens.
 From the pass the trail drops down to the lakes basin where hikers can wander among these turquoise-green jewels set against a backdrop of the Fluela Wisshorn and the Jori Glacier.

 Finish the hike with a steep descent into the pretty meadows of the wild and pristine Jori Valley.
 Here lovely views stretching up the Suser Valley to Piz Linard and up the Vernela Valley to the glacier-clad Verstanclahorn.

 A short section of the trail dropping down from the pass has some exposure.
 Fix cables safeguard this segment of the path.